klkkong/sphere/README.rst

 =============
 sphere readme
 =============
-``sphere`` is a 3D discrete element method algorithm utilizing CUDA.
+``sphere`` is a 3D discrete element method algorithm utilizing CUDA. ``sphere`` allows for optional simulation of two-way coupled fluid flow using the Navier-Stokes or Darcy formulations.

 A powerful Nvidia GPU with proper support for double precision floating is highly recommended. ``sphere`` has been tested with the Nvidia Tesla K20 and